 But maybe you're just done with DVDs in 2020.
 It is especially frustrating to be eyeing SD discs when the same films are streaming in HD; some of you guys probably think it's a joke to even want a DVD of these.
 It's too bad they don't make FYC blu-rays, right?
 Oh, but they do!
 They tend to be even harder to find, especially for the exclusive titles, but they're out there.

 I bought Marriage Story right away.
 Possibly the year's greatest film (nominated for six academy awards and won one... not that I put too much credibility in their collective judgement) on blu when I was sure it would never get a retail release?
 How could I not?
 Well, who could anticipate Netflix would make a deal with Criterion?
-But that just goes to show you how the value can rise and fall like the Dow Jones with these discs, because I immediately sold it off and am counting down the days for Criterion's special edition.
+But that just goes to show you how the value can rise and fall like the Dow Jones with these discs, because I immediately sold it off and replaced it with Criterion's special edition.
 In the meantime, though, I had this to tide me over.

 We're back with Noah Baumbach in his latest story, where this time we're dealing with the younger generation's failing marriage.
 I'm sure I don't need to tell anyone that Adam Driver and Scarlett Johansson as our avatars in this devastatingly authentic look at an embattled relationship.
 They're amazing, but the supporting cast is the icing on the cake, making their heavy drama so much more charming and entertaining.
 I mean, Laura Dern, Alan Alda, Ray Liotta, Julie Haggerty and Wallace Shawn?
 We don't deserve that much talent!
 Plus there are fun cameos by Robert Smigel and Carlos Jacott again.
 Baumbach may've even topped The Squid and the Whale with this one.